 A Baker’s cyst, or popliteal cyst, is a fluid filled swelling that develops on the back of a person’s knee.
-Baker’s cysts can sometimes rupture, potentially leading to pain and swelling.
+Occasionally, Baker’s cysts may rupture, potentially leading to pain and swelling.

 Baker’s cysts are benign, meaning that they are noncancerous and do not spread.